mini024/cli/ewit/WORKSHOP.md

 use some of these tools.

 ## Setup
+Follow the instructions in [CONTRIBUTING.md](../CONTRIBUTING.md) to set up the project.

-During this workshop we will be using Exercism, to do so you need to:
+During this workshop we will be using Exercism to test hte workflows, to do so you need to:
 1. Create an account in exercism.org
-    2. Get your account token (keep it handy)
+3. Get your account token (keep it handy)
-    3. Follow [these instructions](../CONTRIBUTING.md#manual-testing-against-exercism) to set up manual testing
+4. Follow [these instructions](../CONTRIBUTING.md#manual-testing-against-exercism) to set up manual testing
-    4. Run ./testercism configure --token=YOUR_TOKEN
+5. Run ./testercism configure --token=YOUR_TOKEN

+> [!IMPORTANT]
+> Use *./testercism* to run the commands and test your changes.

 ## Activities